hashicorp/consul-template/docs/modes.md

 that is if you want to use a complex, shell-like command you need to be running on a system with `sh` on your PATH.
 These commands are run using `sh -c` with the shell handling all shell parsing.
-Otherwise you want the command to be a single word (no spaces) found on the search PATH or using an absolute path.
+Otherwise you want the command to be a a single command or a, list formatted, command with arguments.

 Note that on supporing systems (*nix, with `sh`) the [`setpgid`](https://man7.org/linux/man-pages/man2/setpgid.2.html) flag is set